gokcedenizclydr/sleep_disorder_tracker/README.md

 # 💤 Sleep Disorder Treatment Tracker

 A personalized tracking and analysis system designed for patients with sleep disorders such as **idiopathic hypersomnia**, **narcolepsy**, and **sleep apnea**.
-Tracks daily data, provides monthly insights, and generates a comprehensive final treatment report.
+Tracks daily data, provides monthly insights, and creates a final treatment report as a data repository for those who want to do research.

 ---